 The World Health Organisation has stated that the virus is likely to spread further across the Americas, especially in humid areas where the mosquito are able to breed easily, and in areas already affected by dengue fever.

-The Foreign and Commonwealth Office recommend those travelling to affected areas follow updates and advice from the National Travel Health Network and Centre, and particularly those who are pregnant, or have severe chronic illness or immune system disorders.
+The Foreign, Commonwealth & Development Office recommend those travelling to affected areas follow updates and advice from the National Travel Health Network and Centre, and particularly those who are pregnant, or have severe chronic illness or immune system disorders.
 If you are unsure of whether it is safe to travel, please contact a health professional with regard to ongoing outbreaks.
 If you are pregnant, current advice is to consider avoiding travel to areas where outbreaks of the Zkia virus are ongoing.

 *numbers quoted from NTHNC.